WhichBrowser/Parser-JavaScript/README.md

   }
 );
 ```
-A value for `cacheExpires` less or equal to `0` disable the expiry for that result and it will last until you restart node or you parse another UA with a `cacheExpires` greater than `0`.
+A value for `cacheExpires` less or equal to `0` disable the expiry for that result and it will last until you restart node or you parse the same set of headers with a `cacheExpires` greater than `0`.
-This will restart the cache validity check and all the records parsed with `cacheExpires <= 0` will be removed at the next cache validity check.

 Cache validity is checked at a rate of `cacheExpires / 5` so, with a `cacheExpires` of `500`, you can rest assured that your result has been reaped from the cache after `500 + 500 / 5 + 1` seconds.